-Jerome B. Jennings was born in 1845 in or near Ursina, Somerset County, PA, the son of Thomas and Christina (Ream) Jennings Jr. of the family of Thomas and Barbara (Haines) Ream Sr. He was a veteran of the Civil War.
+Jerome B. Jennings was born on Sept.
+24, 1844 in or near Ursina, Somerset County, PA, the son of Thomas and Christina (Ream) Jennings Jr. He was a veteran of the Civil War.

 In 1870, census records show the Jenningses boarding under the roof of Mary's 56-year-old father.
 Three years later, they relocated to Ursina, and Jerome began the trade of shoemaking.
 He was profiled in a paragraph in the History of Bedford, Somerset and Fulton Counties, Pennsylvania, which said that "He at first worked for Davis & Coder, and in 1875 bought out the firm....
 He has held various borough offices, including those of councilman, school director and burgess."
 When Mary Adaline's father died circa 1875, Jerome was named administrator of the deceased's estate.

-When his father in law died in 1875, Jerome served as administrator of the estate.
-In 1880, he served as the Ursina Borough delegate on the Republican County Committee.
+Jerome served in 1880 as the Ursina Borough delegate on the Republican County Committee.
 As burgess of Ursina, Jerome was faced with a number of important issues, concerns and improvements.
 In August 1888, borough authorities approved a new ordinance and published a legal notice in the Somerset Herald: "No cow or other horned cattle shall be permitted to run at large within the limits of Ursina Borough between the hours of 8 p.m. and 5½ a.m. during the months of May, June, July, August, September and October.
 Any owner of such animals, or having them in charge, so offending, shall pay a fine or not exceeding one dollar and costs."

 Burdened with hardening of the arteries, he passed away there at the age of 79 on Feb.
 21, 1923.
 His remains were shipped back to Ursina for burial beside his wife in Ream Cemetery, the ancient family burying ground.
 Later that year, when a reunion was held of his former mates with the 85th Pennsylvania Infantry, his name was included on a list of members who had died in the past year, prepared by Grand Army of the Republic post secretary John B. Bell, and published in the Canonsburg (PA) Daily Notes.